“Mommy, how do they make yogurt?”

 “Shall we go get some blankets to keep the milk warm inside the slow cooker?”

-As the hours pass, Andy wakes.
+As the hours pass, Beluga wakes.
 I sneak a few peaks at the thermometer under all those towels and, even with the heat turned off, the readout still reports 112, 111, 110 degrees.
 Old technology is vastly under-rated.

 As the boys hover eagerly in the kitchen, hunger arrives.
 And there is a waiting snack: summer strawberries.